discordjs/guide/guide/sapphire/args.md

   This is slightly more verbose, but it defaults `exponent` to `2` **only** if there were no parameters left to parse, so `@bot pow 4` will return `The result is 16!`, while `@bot pow 4 hello!` will return an error.

 Each pattern has its use-cases.
-The former is specially helpful for handling several optional parameters, although you can also discriminate all errors from `args` by checking `error.identifier`.
+The former is especially helpful for handling several optional parameters, although you can also discriminate all errors from `args` by checking `error.identifier`.
 This way you can tell if a number failed to parse for reasons such as it's not a number, it doesn't meet the minimum and/or maximum (if set), among other possible options.

 ## Repeating arguments